digicademy/cobj_xslt/Documentation/Tutorials/ABasicTransformation/Index.rst

 .. figure:: ../../Images/manual_html_670467ff.png

 Nice.
-But wait... what's that “default” thingy doing within the <h1>?
+But wait... what's that “default” thing doing in the <h1>?
 When we check the stylesheet, we see that the plan seems to have been to set the content of the <h1> dynamically using a <xsl:param>.
 We will fill in the title of the current TYPO3 page.
 For this, we simply